 How Your Partner Can Help with Breastfeeding

-If you are supplementing with formula, your partner can help feed your baby.
+If you supplement with formula, your partner can help feed your baby.
 If your baby is exclusively on breastmilk, you may feel like your partner can do nothing.
 That could not be further from the truth.
 There are many ways in which your partner can support breastfeeding.

 Encouragement and support from you go a long way.
-Your partner can check in with you on how breastfeeding is going and encourage you to go to a support group, reach out to your doctor or midwife, or seek a lactation consultant.
-Your partner acknowledging the hard work you put in can give you a mental boost, especially when things get challenging.
+Your partner can check in with you on how breastfeeding is going and encourage you to go to a support group, contact your doctor or midwife, or seek a lactation consultant.
+Your partner acknowledging your hard work can give you a mental boost, especially when things get challenging.

 When you are stuck sitting or lying down with one arm holding your baby, your partner can get you something to drink or something you can easily eat with one hand.
-Nursing a baby can be lonely, especially in the early days and weeks when it feels like you have a baby constantly attached to your breast.
-It can make a big difference to have your partner sit with you or watch a show.
+Nursing a baby can be lonely, especially in the early days and weeks when it feels like a baby is constantly attached to your breast.
+Having your partner sit with you or watch a show can make a big difference.
 If you are out and about, your partner should support you in nursing your baby anywhere you are comfortable.
 That could be hanging out with you on a park bench or helping you find a secluded spot.

 While you are taking care of all the breastfeeding, your partner can take care of diaper changes, do the dishes, make dinner, clean the house, or go grocery shopping.
-There are many chores required to keep a house running.
-If your partner is generally not the person in your relationship who tackles these tasks, ask them to step up and help out.
+There are many chores required to keep a home running.
+If your partner is generally not the person who tackles these tasks, ask them to step up and help.

 Breastfeeding and Skin to Skin Contact

-The best way to get breastfeeding off to a great start is to be skin to skin with your baby.
-This means your little one is either naked or in a diaper, and you do not have a bra or shirt on.
+The best way to get breastfeeding off to a great start is to be skin-to-skin with your baby.
+This means your baby is naked or in a diaper, and you do not have a bra or shirt on.
 You can place a blanket over the baby if the temperature is cool or wear a buttoned shirt that you can open up.
 There are many benefits of skin-to-skin contact.
 The biggest is that it stabilizes your baby’s heart rate, breathing, and temperature and reduces stress in both you and your baby.
 Your baby instinctively wants to breastfeed, and being skin-to-skin with you will foster that.
 It also increases your interactions with your baby and increases the likelihood and length of breastfeeding.

 During your pregnancy, your body starts producing colostrum.
 This first milk has immunological properties.
 Most importantly, colostrum contains high concentrations of secretory immunoglobulin A. This is an anti-infective agent that coats their intestines to protect against the passage of germs and foreign proteins that could create allergic sensitivities.
 Another ingredient is pancreatic secretory trypsin inhibitor which protects and repairs the infant’s intestine.
 Colostrum helps seal your baby’s intestines.
-It may not seem like very much, but at birth, your baby’s stomach is the size of a marble.
+It may not seem like very much, but your baby’s stomach is the size of a marble at birth.
 Colostrum is nature’s perfect food until your milk comes in.

 Transitional and Mature Milk

 In the first few days after birth, when you breastfeed, your uterus will contract in response to the oxytocin released by your baby suckling, and you may also get a gush of blood each time.
-These pains will fade over the first week, and just keep in mind that this is a sign that your uterus and body are getting back to normal.
+These pains will fade over the first week, and remember that this is a sign that your uterus and body are returning to normal.
 Also, remember that oxytocin has positive effects on bonding with your baby.
-While these pains can be uncomfortable, they signify your body is doing what it is supposed to do.
+While these pains can be uncomfortable, they signify that your body is doing what it is supposed to do.

 How Milk Production Works

 Pro tip: If you are not removing milk, your body will not produce it.
 This can work to your advantage when you are trying to increase supply.
-On the flip side, this can create an issue if you ramp up production too much and develop an oversupply issue.
+Conversely, this can create an issue if you ramp up production too much and develop an oversupply issue.

 How Often to Breastfeed

 In general, you will breastfeed your baby whenever they want to nurse.
-In the very beginning, if your little one sleeps a ton, you may need to wake them up every 3 hours to nurse.
+In the beginning, if your little one sleeps a ton, you may need to wake them up every 3 hours to nurse.
 This is until your baby reaches their birth weight.
-Check in with your pediatrician or a lactation consultant for their recommendation on how often you should be nursing.
+Ask your pediatrician or a lactation consultant for their recommendation on how often you should be nursing.
 Once you establish breastfeeding and better understand your baby’s cues, you can relax about how often you are breastfeeding.

-Pro tip: There are many apps to help you track when you breastfeed, on which side, and for how long.
-These may be helpful initially, but it can be a big chore to log every feeding over time.
+Pro tip: Many apps help you track when you breastfeed, on which side, and for how long.
+These may be helpful initially, but logging every feeding over time can be a big chore.
 As you and your baby get better at breastfeeding, you don’t need an app to know that your baby is eating well.